 Dr. Otis H. Stephens Jr.

-Otis was a devoted husband to his first wife Linda, and later to his second wife Mary Ballard Stephens.
-He was the loving father of 2 daughters.
+Otis was a devoted husband to his first wife, Linda, and later to his second wife, Mary Ballard Stephens.
+He was the loving father of two daughters.
 Throughout his life, he was an avid pianist and loved to travel.
 He was also active in his local church.

-The Tennessee Council of the Blind joins AAVIA in the presentation of the 2017 Dr. Otis Stephens Plaque for the ACB Angel Recognition Wall.
+The Tennessee Council of the Blind joins AAVIA in the presentation of the 2017 Dr. Otis Stephens plaque for the ACB Angel Memorial Wall.
 He was loved, honored and respected by AAVIA and the Tennessee Council of the Blind.
-Otis, you will live on as an admirable example of integrity, professionalism, genius, kindness and caring teacher and friend.
+Otis, you will live on as an admirable example of integrity, professionalism, genius, kindness, and caring teacher and friend.
 Thank you for who you were, and for all you so unselfishly gave.

 ACB Angel Memorial Tribute - Dr. Otis H. Stephens Jr.